Publication Date: August 14, 2015

 Apex is a carefully constructed dystopian world.
-Society is divided into three subsets; the Prospero are the elite of society and live in luxury high-rise accommodations that spare no expense on security, citizens live underground and are the serving class and Sorens are a considered a terrorist class by the elite Prosperos.
-Romy is the first book in a series and the attention to detail in world building seems to come at the expense of the story.
-Apex is a very dark place but quite realistic place that seems to have been inspired by where the U.S. is a nation now and where it has the potential of going.
+Society is divided into three subsets; the Prospero is the elite of society and live in luxury high-rise accommodations that spare no expense on security, citizens live underground and are the serving class and Sorens are a considered a terrorist class by the elite Prosperos.
+Romy is the first book in a series and the attention to detail in world-building seems to come at the expense of the story.
+Apex is a very dark place but quite a real place that seems to have been inspired by where the U.S. is a nation now and where it has the potential of going.
 The best alternative worlds are the ones that could happen and the world of Romy could certainly happen.

 Usually in fiction, one can assume anything goes, so there are people certain plot points wouldn’t bother.
 This reader is normally able to gloss over a lot.
 In the case of Romy, there are certain elements that I simply could not get beyond.
 In the wake of the #metoo movement to read the sort of relationship that Romy details is unsettling.
 She is pressured, she’s intrigued and she certainly seems to be attracted to a certain master/sub sort of arrangement.
 Nothing wrong with that.
 Whatever floats your boat.
 To read it framed as a romantic relationship is a bit offputting.

 Was Romy a good book?
 It was okay.
-I might read another as first books in series do tend be weak, but I’m not sure I’ll remember to do so because there’s not a lot that will stick with me.
-Its interesting as a mirror on the society in which we exist.
+I might read another as first books in series do tend to be weak, but I’m not sure I’ll remember to do so because there’s not a lot that will stick with me.
+It’s interesting as a mirror of the society in which we exist.
 If you pick it up, let me know what you think.